*

 During the First World War, Hobens played in exhibition matches with 16 year old Bobby Jones, to raise money for the American Red Cross.

+In September 1908, Jack Hobens won the Metropolitan Open Championship on the Baltusrol Club links near Short Hills in New Jersey.
+That year for the first time all golf professionals in America were invited to enter the tournament, but in reality most of the competitors came from Boston, New York and Philadelphia.
 At that tournament Jack Hobens and Jock Hutchison shot 71 to set a new course record.
-At the sixth, Hobens played his second over the trees and laid the ball dead on the green, he also holed his mashie shot for a two at the ninth.
-Jack held on to win the tournament by a single stroke from Alex Campbell (originally from Musselburgh).
-Hobens collected the $150 first prize and received another $75 in special prizes.
-This was the highlight of a stunning playing career and from that day Hobens was always associated with the 1908 Metropolitan Open Championship.
+The New York Times reported that at the sixth Hobens played his second over the trees and laid the ball dead on the green, he also holed his mashie shot for a two at the ninth.
+In the final round Hobens scored 305, one stroke better than Alex Campbell professional at the Country Club of Brookline.
+Hobens collected a gold medal, also the first purse of $150 and another $75 in special prizes.
+This was the highlight of a stunning playing career and from that date Hobens was always associated with the 1908 Metropolitan Open Championship.

 In 1909, Jack hosted the US.
 Open, played at Englewood Golf Club where he was the professional.
 It was the practice during the week of the US.
 Open, to hold garden parties, vaudeville shows, firework displays, evening dances and competitions for the professionals organised by the host Club.
 On Tuesday a unique pro-am featuring mixed partners took place and a best ball foursome game on Wednesday.
 Miss Julia R. Mix teamed up with Jack Hobens to win the competition on 162.
 In the best ball match, Mix and Hobens carded a 69 and Willie Anderson and his partner finished second.
+Prior to the main event Fred McLeod played a practice round with Gilbert Nichols in a foursome match against Willie Anderson and his brother Tom Anderson Jnr. which the Andersons won 3&1.

 On 17th January 1916, Rodman Wanamaker, a keen amateur golfer and heir to the Wanamaker department store fortune (now Macy's), held a meeting at the Taplow Club, in the Hotel Martinique on the corner of Broadway and West 32nd Steet in New York City for the purpose of forming the Professional Golfers Association of America.
 The luncheon was attended by several leading amateurs and 35 professionals, known as the 'Charter Members', including Jack Hobens and James R. Thomson from North Berwick.
 Their aim was to advance the standing of the club professional, caddies and greenkeepers in the United States.